Affiliate links on Android Authority may earn us a commission. Learn more.

 - Once deleted, reinstall the problem app.

-It’s unlikely the Apple Watch Series 6 will show any signs of slowing down early in its life, but older models might experience some lag from time to time.
+It’s unlikely newer Apple Watch devices will show any signs of slowing down early in its life, but older models might experience some lag from time to time.
 Lagging software is one of the most common Apple Watch problems for older models.
 Below are a few ways to mitigate this.

 - The easiest fix is a simple reboot.
 It’s good practice to reboot your device now and then, even if you own a Series 6.

 - If you own one of the older Apple Watches, you can disable watchOS animations.
 To do this, open the Watch app on your iPhone > My Watch > General > Accessibility > toggle on Reduce Motion.
 This should make your Watch feel quicker and should also improve battery life slightly.

 - The Apple Watch fetches content for apps in the background, but this can also slow the device down in certain situations.
 So if you find that you don’t benefit from this feature or don’t want specific apps using it, it’s best to switch it off.
 To do this, open the Watch app on your iPhone > General > Background App Refresh.
 You can now toggle off the apps you don’t want using this feature or hit the master switch to kill the feature entirely.

 - Don’t need an app running in the background?
 You can force close it on your Apple Watch.
 To do this, press the side button on the Apple Watch, and use the Digital Crown to scroll through apps.
 To select an app to close, swipe on it from right to left and hit the red close button to kill it.